Agriculture Trends: What Entrepreneurs Need to Know

 Technology development.
 It has been growing fast in agriculture in the past, and expectations are that it will increase in future.
 Furthermore, changes in consumer demand and the way they shop should be noted.

-It is essential to produce products consumers want and deliver where they want.
+It is essential to produce products consumers want and deliver them where they want.
 The emergence of food deliveries grew exponentially during the lockdown and will be here to stay.

 Also, there are opportunities in agro-processing across the commodity value chains.
 Entrepreneurs should take advantage of the emerging consumption patterns, service offerings and product diversification.